LearnOnDemandSystems/docs/lod/ova-import.md

 - Uploading large file sizes may result in upload failure.

-- OVA templates can only be imported if they were exported from a VMware product.
+- OVA templates can only be imported if they were exported from an ESX product.
 Exports from other products are not supported.

 - If an OVA template contains multiple virtual machines, it cannot be imported.
 Only single virtual machine OVA templates are supported.